-In the Service Oriented Architecture (SOA) paradigm, the design of complex software is facilitated by the possibility to build new applications by composing network-accessible loosely-coupled services.
-The so built composite service is offered by a service broker to a range of different classes of users characterized by diverse Quality of Service (QoS) requirements.
-The broker and its users generally engage in a negotiation process, which culminates in the definition of a Service Level Agreement (SLA) about their respective duties and QoS expectations.
+In the Service Oriented Architecture (SOA) paradigm, the design of complex software is facilitated by the possibility to build new applications by composing loosely-coupled services.
+The so built composite service is offered by a service broker to different classes of users characterized by diverse Quality of Service (QoS) requirements.
+To this end, the broker and its users generally engage in a negotiation process, which culminates in the definition of a Service Level Agreement (SLA) about their respective duties and QoS expectations.

 In the upcoming Internet service marketplace, multiple service providers may offer similar competing services corresponding to a functional description but at differentiated levels of QoS and cost.
-Therefore, in undertaking the management of the SOA-based system that offers the composite service, the broker has to meet both functional requirements concerning the overall logic to be implemented and non-functional requirements concerning the QoS levels that should be guaranteed.
-Hence, the service broker has to select at runtime the best set of component services implementing the needed functionalities in order to maximize some utility goal (e.g., its revenue) while guaranteeing the QoS levels to the composite service users.
-However, the latter is a challenging task because of the highly variable nature of the SOA environment.
-Recently, a significant number of research efforts have been devoted to service selection issues, e.g., [2, 7, 8].
+Therefore, in undertaking the management of the SOA-based system that offers the composite service, the broker has to select at runtime the best set of component services implementing the needed functionalities (with which we assume the service broker has contracted a SLA specifying the QoS the component service will provide to the broker) in order to maximize some utility goal (e.g., its revenue) while guaranteeing the QoS levels to the composite service users.

+A significant number of research efforts have been devoted to service selection issues, e.g., [1, 6, 7].
 The common aim of these works is to identify for each abstract functionality in the composite service a pool (eventually a singleton) of corresponding concrete services, selecting them from a set of candidates.
+All these efforts implicitly assume that a user is admitted to the service as long as enough resources are available to serve its requests at the required QoS level without violating existing users' QoS.
+Nevertheless, it is not surprising that such a simple policy, which we will call hereafter blind, might not turn to be optimal with respect to maximizing the broker utility.